 That said, it is also wise to leave a little wiggle room in your budget shopping list…as in, be adaptable.
 If the store is out of an integral ingredient (or there is a sale item that you could substitute for much cheaper) then you need to be able to adjust for the cost-saving benefits.

-For more about how I keep my average monthly food cost in check – and don’t get distracted at the grocery store – read my blog posts, Groceries on a Budget which includes my top frugal shopping tips.
-I also share heaps of tips on how to stay on budget as Food Prices Go Up and analyze the pros and cons of Grocery Delivery.
+For more about how I keep my average monthly food cost in check – and don’t get distracted at the grocery store – read my articles, Groceries on a Budget which includes my top frugal shopping tips.
+I also share heaps of tips on When To Use Coupons, how to stay on budget as Food Prices Go Up and analyze the pros and cons of Grocery Delivery.

 How Much Do Budget Groceries Cost?